 Let’s start by changing the

 Here we enter the dangerous but wonderful land of protocols with associated types.
-In our case we will use it to model the relation between requests and responses.
+In our case, we will use it to model the relationship between requests and responses.

 APIResponse protocol any more!
 Concrete

 APIRequest writers will have to specify the concrete

 Response type which will only need to conform to